na-na-hi/renget/archive/MixtralForRetards.md

 **Grab the model**
 Download one of the quants according to what you can fit in your VRAM / RAM.
-(NOTE: Apparently the K quants are not working properly with Kobold and make the model schizo, use something like the Q5_0 instead.
-I've also seen some oddities that the K quant for 6bit is worse than 5bit.)
+(NOTE: Apparently the K quants are not working properly and make the model schizo, use something like the Q5_0 instead.
+I've also seen some oddities that the K quant for 6bit is worse than 5bit.
+NOTENOTE: Apparently this might be a issue with just llama.cpp?
+I'd play it safe and still use the non K quants until we have a solid answer.)
 If you can fit the entire thing into VRAM then speeds will be much better but quality  really starts dropping under 4bit:

 ![](https://i.imgur.com/AA1xKHV.png)